tgfrerer/island/plan.md

 # TODO

+ * we want three different types of passes: render, transfer, compute.
+Each pass has a list of inputs, and a list of outputs.

+   Rendergraph is calculated based on module, which contains a list of pre-sorted passes.

  * combine `resource` and `buffer`- a buffer is-a resource, as an image is-a resource.
 We define a resource as something which has memory backing on the GPU.